 - Mentors: They are charismatic and measure their success by exceeding revenue goals and fostering success.
 They are hands-off and firmly believe in the consultative selling approach.

 - Expressives: They are charming and gregarious individuals who have a natural ability to put people at ease.
 They favour big deal closing and not mundane tasks.

 - Sergeants: Loyalty means everything to them.
 They are hard workers who are constantly worrying if their ‘troops’ are okay.

 - Overconfidents: They’re at the opposite end of the humility spectrum from Sergeants.
 They build a sales team of fighting gladiators who possess extraordinary willpower and mental toughness.

 - Micros: They are organised and methodical, and have a strong sense of responsibility to their company.
 They hire salespeople who they know will carry out their instructions to the letter.

-Once you have figured this out, don’t get sucked into the idea that – because they have been a VP at Oracle, Salesforce, Adobe, etc. – they can work in startups.
-They will be used to much larger companies, budgets, support, brands upon which to lean, etc. All things considered, they are likely to get frustrated by the lack of support so you might part ways quite quickly.
+Once you have figured this out, don’t get sucked into the idea that because they have been a VP at Oracle, Salesforce, Adobe, etc., – they can work in startups.
+They will be used to much larger companies, budgets, support, and brands upon which to lean.
+All things considered, they are likely to get frustrated by the lack of support so you might part ways quite quickly.